freelawproject/recap/recap-server/UPGRADING.md

+# Upgrade notes

+These notes should be reviewed whenever you get fresh code.
+Any manual tweaks or configurations that are needed will be documented here.

+# 2015-04-04

+In order to fix #59, the BUCKET_PREFIX variable was renamed DEV_BUCKET_PREFIX.

+If you have this variable defined a configuration that is not included in the repository (e.g. a private.py file), you will need to update the name of this variable in that file.

+# 2015-03-28
-# Upgrading to the new settings system
+## Upgrading to the new settings system

 Recently, this app has adopted a new settings system for configuring everything from database urls to Internet Archive keys.
 Formerly, these settings where in